fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Unsubscribe-from-the-Microsoft-Store.md

 - Directly across, on the right side the page, click on the blue word "Manage".

 # 5 Turning off Auto-Renew
-- You will see the Auto-renew section drop down on the left hand side of the page.
+- You will see the *Auto-renew* section appear on the left hand side of the page.
 - Scroll down to find the credit card icon, also on the left side.
 - Underneath this icon, select the blue "Change"
 - You will see a drop down that begins with "Billing history",